metalcycling/openstructure/modules/conop/doc/compoundlib.rst

     Lookup one or more compound by SMILES string, InChI code, InChI key or formula.

-    The compound library is queried for exact matches.
-Many SMILES strings can represent the same compound, so this function is only useful for SMILES strings coming from the PDB.
+    The compound library is queried for exact string matches.
+Many SMILES strings can represent the same compound, so this function is only useful for SMILES strings coming from the PDB (or canonical SMILES from the OpenEye Toolkits).
 This is also the case for InChI codes, although to a lesser extent.

+    Obsolete compounds will be sorted at the back of the list.
+However, there is no guarantee that the first compound is active.

     :param query: the string to lookup.
     :type query: :class:`string`
-    :param key: the field into which to look up the query.
+    :param by: the key into which to lookup for the query.
 One of: "smiles", "inchi_code", "inchi_key" or "formula".
-    :type key: :class:`string`
+    :type by: :class:`string`
     :param dialect: the dialect to select for (typically "PDB", or "CHARMM" if your compound library was built with charmm support).
     :type dialect: :class:`string`